Current PhD Students

 Katie Gach is a digital ethnographer studying human experiences on social platforms.
 Her past work looked at real name policies and kindness on discussion boards about charity campaigns.
 She is working on the Facebook Legacy Contact, finding ways to build compassion and empathy into social media.
 Katie earned an MA in Communication, Culture, and Technology at Georgetown University in 2015, and a BA in Cultural Anthropology at Kansas State University in 2009.
 Her advisor is Jed Brubaker, an assistant professor in the Information Science Department.

-Simone Hyater-Adams, BS Physics, Hampton University 2014 is interested in the study of a student’s “physics identity.”
+Simone Hyater-Adams (BS Physics, Hampton University 2014) is interested in the study of a student’s “physics identity.”
 She is investigating how a student develops their like or dislike of physics, and ways that the performing arts and digital media can be used to attract underrepresented students to the field.
 Her advisor is Noah Finkelstein, a professor of physics.

 Annie Kelly holds a BS in Computer Science and is a lover of all things musical – whether it’s jamming with friends or rocking out at concerts.
 Annie is interested in creating new audio visual music technologies for collaborative performances.
 She wants to analyze how different musical interface designs can empower performers to unlock their creative potential.
 She began working in the ATLAS Lab for Playful Computation during her undergraduate studies and she is continuing on in graduate school with Ben Shapiro as her advisor.

-HyunJoo Oh, holds two master’s degrees: one from Carnegie Mellon University in entertainment technology and a one in Media Interaction Design from Ewha Woman’s University, South Korea.
+HyunJoo Oh holds two master’s degrees: one from Carnegie Mellon University in entertainment technology and a one in Media Interaction Design from Ewha Woman’s University, South Korea.
 She works on digital craft, tangible interaction and creative play.
 By encouraging deep engagement in playful environments, Oh seeks to inspire children to actively explore their ideas, while bridging the digital and physical worlds.
 She is co-advised by Mark D Gross, professor of computer science and director of the ATLAS Institute, and Michael Eisenberg, professor of computer science.

 David Oonk studies how students learn about controversial science topics, such as climate change, and how multimedia and artistic tools can be used to help facilitate their learning.
 For the past four years, he has worked for the Cooperative Institute for Research in Environmental Sciences (CIRES) Education and Outreach, and communications groups.
 In that time he has worked with Navajo Nation tribal college students on a project documenting environmental and land use change on the reservation through photography, and with middle and high school students across Colorado on climate change documentaries.
 Oonk received a B.A. in Anthropology and a B.F.A in Film Studies from the University of Colorado–Boulder.
-His advisor is Max Boykoff, an associate professor for CIRES.
+His advisor is Max Boykoff, an associate professor of Environmental Studies at CIRES.

 Calvin C. Pohawpatchoko Jr. is a member of the Numunu People (Comanche Tribe) from the Quahada (Antelope) clan.
 He has a BS Computer Science from Southern Nazarene University, Bethany, Okla.; a MS in Computer Information Systems from Regis University, Denver; and has done doctoral studies in Educational Technology at University of Northern Colorado and Computer Science at Colorado School of Mines as a GK-12 Fellow.
 He has worked for 25 years in the IT industry.
 Calvin serves on the Navajo Technology University Engineering Board and has served on University of Colorado Multi-Cultural Engineering Program Advisory Council and with the Colorado Commission on Higher Education (CCHE).
 His research applies Cultural Constructionism in computing, commerce, emerging economies and building human intellectual capital through educational research for indigenous people.
 His advisor is Clayton Lewis, a professor in Computer Science.